drdeana/Resequencing-3.0/README.md

 ##Running on the Command Line

+On the command line, the analysis is performed in 2 steps:

+1. Align sequences in your FASTA or BAM to a reference using PBAlign, generating an aligned BAM.
+2. Call variants from your aligned BAM using variantCaller (Genomic Consensus)

+__Step 1.
+PBAlign__

+First, align your sequences to your chosen reference.

+     pbalign --concordant --hitpolicy=randombest --minAccuracy 70 --minLength 50 --algorithmOptions="-minMatch 12 -bestn 10 -minPctIdentity 70.0" subreads.bam reference.fasta aligned_subreads.bam

+Where your reference sequence is in reference.fasta, your unaligned reads are in subreads.bam, and the file to store your aligned reads is aligned_subreads.bam

+__Step 2.
+GenomicConsensus__

+Next, call variants from the aligned BAM using variantCaller.

+     variantCaller --algorithm=quiver aligned_subreads.bam -r reference.fasta --diploid=false --minConfidence=40 --minCoverage=5 aligned_subreads.bam -o variants.gff -o consensus.fasta.gz -o consesus.fastq

 ##Running on the Command-Line with pbsmrtpipe
 ###Install pbsmrtpipe
 pbsmrtpipe is a part of `smrtanalysis-3.0` package and will be installed